stashed/docs/docs/guides/cli/kubectl-plugin/index.md

 $ kubectl stash debug operator
 ```

-### Key Command
+## Key Command

-`kubectl stash key` command is used to manage keys (passwords) for a restic repository.
+`kubectl stash key` command is used to manage keys (passwords) of a restic repository.

 ### Key List

-To list restic keys (passwords) of a restic repository.
+This command is used to list restic keys (passwords) of a restic repository.

 **Format:**